umbraco/UmbracoDocs/Reference/Security/index.md

 #### Authenticating with Active Directory credentials

-If you are using a network based Azure Directory (not Azure Active Directory), we have setup a guide on how to [connect the backoffice to Active Directory](authenticate-with-AD.md).
-It should be pretty straight forward with the `ActiveDirectoryBackOfficeUserPasswordChecker`.
+If you are using a network based Azure Directory (not Azure Active Directory), we have set up a guide on how to [connect the backoffice to Active Directory](authenticate-with-AD.md).
+It can be done using the  `ActiveDirectoryBackOfficeUserPasswordChecker`.

 ## Sensitive data on members